thePlebDev/Farmers-Canada-clone/README.md

 ```
 - Now when this code runs, it will print out the entire html document that is stored inside the variable of doc.
 With that done, move on to the more complex bit, which is scraping the data from the html document inside of doc.

-- in The code example below, we are using a foreach loop to loop over the HTML document(doc) and for each item inside of table we want to grab the name, url, price and then print them out together.
+- In The code example below, we are using a foreach loop to loop over the HTML document(doc) and for each item inside of table we want to grab the name, url, price and then print them out together.

-- `doc.select( "table.ui.celled.table tr" )` : uses a css class selector `table.ui.celled.table` in combination with a css tagname selector `tr` to get access to the table rows.
+- `.select( "table.ui.celled.table tr" )` : uses a css class selector `table.ui.celled.table` in combination with a css tagname selector `tr` to get access to the table rows.

 - `.select("td:nth-of-type(1)").text()`: uses a css tagname selector `td` in combination with the pseudo-class notation of `:nth-of-type(1)` to find the first td Element. `text()` returns a String of all the text in the `td` Element.